Rename Jersey St in Boston to Yawkey Way!

 We propose returning that stretch of road to its recent historical moniker "Yawkey Way".
 If you need a compromise reason, let's say we are doing this to honor the legacy of Jean Yawkey, who controlled the team from 1976 until her death in 1992.
 Her estate maintained ownership until its sale to John Henry's group in 2002.
 Mrs. Yawkey was a joint owner, along with her husband, who purchased the team in 1933.
 All told, that is a 68 year legacy to be proud of, honored and celebrated!

 In recent years, a disingenuous campaign was championed by the team's current owner to remove the Yawkey name from the neighborhood.
 We suspect that the real underlying reason is that Mr. Henry secretly resents the fact that the Yawkey / Red-Sox legacy overshadows his.
-He knows that he will never match that 68 year ownership span and that Boston has not embraced him with the same level of love, even though his tenure has resulted in World Series Championships, something the Yawkey family was unable to achieve.
+He knows that he will never match that 68 year ownership span and that Boston has not embraced him with the same level of love, even though his tenure has admirably resulted in World Series Championships, something the Yawkey family was unable to achieve.

 Henry used his membership in the Billionaire Boys Club to take control of Boston's most important and influential media outlet (The Boston Globe) which he then employed as a bully pulpit to push his anti-Yawkey agenda with numerous sycophants in his employ doing his bidding in public and behind the scenes.

 We believe that his end game is to eventually see his own name on the street signs in question.
-The Phoenix Foundation of Boston, MA is committed to try and keep that from happening and to restore the Yawkey name on Jersey St.
+The Phoenix Foundation of Boston, MA is committed to try and keep that from happening and to restore the Yawkey name on Jersey St. John Henry likely believes that he can elevate his own reputation and status by smearing the Yawkee name.
+This is both wrongheaded and unfortunate.

 Mr. Henry won the first battle, but many Bostonian's and full-blooded members of Red-Sox Nation are not yet ready to cave to the whims of this St Louis Cardinals fan and carpetbagger from California via Florida and the Marlins; this opportunist with no loyalty to anything other than money; who once owned a piece of The NY Yankees!

-We believe that a minority led opinion (from outside Boston) with powerful local and national connections muscled through the recent decision by an obscure city commission to take down Yawkey Way.
+We believe that Henry's minority led opinion (from outside Boston) with powerful local and national connections muscled through the recent decision by an obscure city commission to take down Yawkey Way.
 We do not believe this decision reflects the greater community of born and bred local residents and life-long Red-Sox fans.

 This petition is an attempt to prove that the genuine local love for the Yawkey legacy, along with Boston's capacity for forgiveness and belief in redemption is larger and stronger than John Henry's ego or his Billions.
 We do not believe John Henry is really a bad guy - he's just misinformed and has chosen the wrong path here.
 It's never too late to reverse that mistake.
 We implore Mr. Henry to rethink his position here.
 Help us overwhelm him with calls to stand down on this!

-The Mayor of Boston, a recovering alcoholic, knows first-hand how the local populace can take the the full measure of a man and realize that the good can vastly override the bad or the negatives from past behavior.
+The Mayor of Boston, a recovering alcoholic, knows first-hand how the local populace can take the the full measure of a man and realize that the good can vastly override the bad or negatives from past behavior.
 We implore the honorable Marty Walsh to take a stronger stand on this issue and side with us!
 That will certainly help turn the tide to reach the correct solution.
 Walsh stated that he was not in favor of the move, but then meekly stood aside and let it happen.

 To be brutally honest, we don't know if Tom Yawkey held any racist views in the 1940's and 50's.
 We can't prove he did not.
 The overall case and the proofs offered in support of the hypothesis against him are actually pretty weak when subjected to empirical analysis by unbiased evaluators.